Author guide

 • Click on the 'Edit' tab at the top of the page ('View' is the other tab).

 • You can bring only limited formatting with you.
-For example font sizes and colours are not transfered when pasting from Word using the "W" button.
+For example, font sizes and colours are not transferred when pasting from Word using the "W" button.
 You may have to make some alterations after pasting in web editor.

-• When you've finished, go right to the bottom of the page and click 'Submit'.
+• When you've finished, go right to the bottom of the page and click 'Save'.
 The edited page is immediately online.
-Don't forget to click Submit, or it won't be!
-You can also Preview before putting the alterations online.
-But you must click on Submit on the Preview page in order to save the changes.
+Don't forget to click 'Save', or it won't be!
+You can also 'Preview' before putting the alterations online.
+But you must click on 'Save' on the 'Preview' page in order to save the changes.

 • To add a hyperlink like this one, highlight the text or object you want to link to and click on the chain icon